ioi/translation/docs/README.md

 Another potentially useful change is granting permissions on the `Attachment` table to the `editor` group.
 It enables the ISC to create/update/delete images and other attachments to the task statement without having to ask the admin every time.

+## Miscellaneous

+- `<hr class=pagebreak>` in Markdown text forces a page break.

+- `./manage.py export` can be used to export all Markdown sources, attachments, and generated PDFs as a directory tree.

+- The `Flat pages` table contains HTML snippets that are inserted to the home page of normal users and the ISC.